Your 2023 Guide to Cybersecurity Careers

 As more and more business is conducted on the cloud, cybersecurity has become a primary concern for companies across multiple industries.
 If you're interested in a fast-paced, well-paid career working to protect a company's valuable data, consider a career in cybersecurity.

-To make it easier to take the next step, we've compiled a wealth of free cybersecurity resources covering career paths, popular credentials, and how-to guides for landing your next cybersecurity job.
+To make it easier to take the next step, browse a wealth of free cybersecurity resources covering career paths, popular credentials, and how-to guides for landing your next cybersecurity job.
 You can bookmark this page to refer to throughout your job search.

 Cybersecurity job outlook

-According to the State of Cybersecurity 2022 report from ISACA, 63 percent of surveyed enterprises have unfilled cybersecurity jobs.
-Over half of the reported difficulties are in holding on to qualified cybersecurity professionals [1].
-The US Bureau of Labor Statistics predicts (BLS) 35-percent job growth between 2021 and 2031, much faster than the average across all occupations [2].
-Between October 2021 and September 2022, there were 190,000 openings for information security analysts.
-579,736 additional openings requested cybersecurity-related skills [3].
+According to research from The Information Systems Audit and Control Association (ISACA), 46 percent of surveyed enterprises have unfilled cybersecurity jobs in 2024 [1].
+The US Bureau of Labor Statistics (BLS) predicts 33 percent job growth between 2023 and 2033, much faster than the average across all occupations [2].
+Between May 2023 and April 2024, 469,930 jobs opened for workers with cybersecurity-related skills [3].

 Cybersecurity salary: How much can you make?